 Leandro Lopez Varady currently works as a Music Director at Saint Martin’s Episcopal Church in Chicago and as a pianist, teacher, arranger, and composer.

 This dynamic Chicago wedding band features two of the Chicago music scene’s most charismatic entertainers, singer/guitarist Nicholas Barron and vocalist Yvonne Gage.
-Nicholas has opened for such legends as BB King, Al Green and the Neville Brothers.
+Nicholas has opened for such legends as BB King, Al Green and the Neville Brothers and just released his tenth CD.
 Yvonne has sung with performers like Celine Dion and Madonna, and can be heard on three R. Kelly CDs.
 Barron and Gage’s soulful vocals and inventive interpretations of classics, backed by a raucous and highly accomplished R&B, pop and rock ensemble, draw rave reviews and have garnered a faithful Chicago following.
 Perfect for corporate events or wedding receptions, 312 Chicago performs as a six to nine piece band and is guaranteed to keep your guests dancing all night.
 Click on the tabs underneath the slideshow to hear their music, read their biographies and watch an amazing live video!

 Call us to get a personalized price quote, set up a time to meet the bandleader or to just talk about your event.
 We are here to help you!